cetz-package/cetz/src/draw/shapes.typ

 /// This can be used to create paths with holes.
 ///
 /// Unlike `merge-path`, this function groups the shapes as sub-paths
-/// instead of concattenating them into a single continous path.
+/// instead of concatenating them into a single continuous path.
 ///
 /// ```typc example
 /// compound-path({